 - If the normalized magnitude is < 60 results, the result is units ys through s.

-- If the normalized magnitude is > 60, Wavefront scales the data using a larger time unit.
+- If the normalized magnitude is > 60, we scale the data using a larger time unit.

-Wavefront accepts and stores data at up to 1 second resolution.
-Wavefront charts display that granularity only for small time windows on high-resolution displays.
-In most cases, Wavefront groups data points into time buckets and maps the buckets to display points.
+Our service accepts and stores data at up to 1 second resolution.
+Charts display that granularity only for small time windows on high-resolution displays.
+In most cases, data points are aggregated into time buckets and the buckets are mapped to display points based on the selected summarization option.

 Chart resolution is the bucket time interval.
 It displays in the Horizontal Scale field in the lower-left corner of a chart.